googleforgames/agones/docs/fleetautoscaler_spec.md

 }
 ```

+For Webhook Fleetautoscaler Policy either HTTP or HTTPS could be used.
+Switching between them occurs depending on https presence in `URL` or by presense of `caBundle`.
 The example of the webhook written in Go could be found [here](../examples/autoscaler-webhook/main.go).

 It implements the [scaling logic](../examples/autoscaler-webhook/README.md) based on the percentage of allocated gameservers in a fleet.